Macyatmacy/computer-vision-api-macy/README.md

 # computer-vision-api-macy
 This is a repo for a workshop.

-## using Amazon Rekognition to do celebrity detection.
+## Using Amazon Rekognition to do celebrity detection.